tanghui123th/non_tech_writing/编程语言/python/Fluent_Python/14_Iterables_Iterators_Generators.md

 注意`David Beazley`的几点建议：

-- Generators produce data ofr iteration
+- Generators produce data for iteration
 - Coroutines are consumers of data
 - To keep your brain from exploding, you don't mix the two concept together.
 - Coroutines are not related to iteration.